 #9: Romanian Bucovina Shepherd

-The Leonberger is a giant working dog breed that gets its name from the city of Leonberg in Germany.
+The fifth entry on our list of tall dog breeds, the Leonberger is a giant working canine that gets its name from the city of Leonberg in Germany.
 Originally bred to assist in water rescues, Leonbergers sport a thick and fluffy double coat which makes them look even larger than their already massive frame.
 Males usually measure taller than females, standing 28 to 31 inches tall, while females range from 26 to 30 inches tall.
 Typically strong and healthy dogs, Leonbergers make good family dogs thanks to their composed, self-disciplined nature.
 They easily adjust to different circumstances, as seen by their roles over the years in water rescue, as draft animals, and watchdogs.

 #7: Great Pyrenees